accuknox/sast-scan-action/README.md

 ### **Step 2: Report Processing**
-- The AccuKnox SAST GitHub Action formats the scan results for better security insights. git@github.com:udit-uniyal/sast-scan-action.git
+- The AccuKnox SAST GitHub Action formats the scan results for better security insights.

 ### **Step 3: Findings Upload**
 - The scan results are automatically sent to **AccuKnox Console** for centralized security tracking.

 ### **Step 4: Quality Gate Enforcement**
-- If security issues exceed the defined threshold, the pipeline fails, preventing insecure code from merging.
+- The pipeline fails if security issues exceed the defined threshold, preventing insecure code from merging.

 ---

 ## 🛠️ **Troubleshooting & Best Practices**

 ### ❌ **Pipeline Failing Due to Vulnerabilities?**
-- Adjust the **quality gate settings** to allow lower severity issues.
+- Adjust the **quality gate settings** to allow lower-severity issues.
 - Use **SonarQube’s exclusion rules** to filter out non-critical findings.

 ### 🔑 **Invalid Token Error?**